 The new METRO G Line Faster transit is coming to the Rice Street and Robert Street corridor The METRO G Line is a planned bus rapid transit (BRT) line that will provide faster and more reliable transit service on Rice Street and Robert Street.
 BRT buses and stations are comfortable and easy to use.
-The METRO G Line will travel along Market Place Drive and Little Canada Road in Little Canada; Rice Street in Little Canada, Maplewood, Roseville, and St. Paul; Cesar Chavez Street and State Street in St. Paul; Robert Street in St. Paul and West St. Paul, and Mendota Road in West St. Paul and Inver Grove Heights.
-Metro Transit plans to construct and open the G Line in two phases to better coordinate with planned road construction on the corridor.
-Phase 1 will include the northern portion of the G Line from Little Canada Transit Station to Robert & Kellogg in downtown St. Paul.
-Phase 2 will include the southern portion of the G Line from Robert & Fillmore to the Dakota County Northern Service Center.
+The G Line will travel along Market Place Drive and Little Canada Road in Little Canada; Rice Street in Little Canada, Maplewood, Roseville, and downtown St. Paul; Cesar Chavez Street and State Street in St. Paul; Robert Street in St. Paul and West St. Paul, and Mendota Road in West St. Paul and Inver Grove Heights.
+Metro Transit plans to open the G Line in two phases to better coordinate with planned street construction on the corridor.
+Phase 1, coming in 2027, will include the northern portion of the G Line from Little Canada Transit Station to Robert & Kellogg in downtown St. Paul.
+Phase 2, coming in 2028, will include the southern portion of the G Line from Robert & Fillmore to the Dakota County Northern Service Center.
+G Line Preliminary Station Designs

-Comment by Monday, Nov.
-6 Learn more and comment now at metrotransit.org/g-line-project or by emailing us at GLine@metrotransit.org View a detailed map at metrotransit.org/g-line-project
+Metro Transit is seeking your feedback on the preliminary designs for G Line stations.
+View plans and comment now at: metrotransit.org/g-line-project or by emailing us at GLine@metrotransit.org.